apiel/zicBox/NOTE.md

 - TODO record drums to play them in drum rack...
 - TODO drum rack (polyphonic?)

+- IDEA hardware could use the direction button...

 - TODO master track --> add effect: sample reducer, distortion, delay...?
     - --> instead of mixer drum and mixer synth, use sent effect to track fx1 and track fx2